American Idiomatic Expressions

 This online dictionary of idioms and phrases is based on original book by A. Makkai, M.T.
 Boatner and J.E.
 Gates — "A Dictionary of American Idioms".

 Note: avoid very short words.
-The "Rel" option will ignore short words (3 letters or less).
+The "Full-text" option will ignore short words (3 letters or less).
 Otherwise, please use the "Exact" option in case you want to find an idiom having the words less than 4 letters long.

 More than 8000 idiomatic words and phrases of American English

 "This revised, updated, and expanded edition defines more than 8000 idiomatic words and phrases of American English.

 Each alphabetical entry has a grammatical explanation and an example sentence.
 The dictionary, which includes a preface in nine different languages, is a tool to help increase fluency in English for students, business travelers, and leisure travelers.

 The dictionary may also be used by native-born Americans who are sometimes confused by colloquial phrases (many of them regional in nature) not readily found in ordinary dictionaries and by non-native Americans whose mother tongue is not English.

 The dictionary's preface explains what an idiom is, what kinds of idioms there are, and how they work, and provides instructions on how to use the dictionary.